MarCnu/marcnu.github.io/_posts/2016-09-10-How-to-install-Netgear-A6100-USB-Wifi-adapter-on-Ubuntu-16.04.md

 After a Ubuntu kernel update, the driver was deleted.
 I rerun the previous steps and it went back (the Wifi parameters were still in memory).

 So keep the code on your computer just in case!
 And create a text file with the commands to run, to be able to copy/paste it easily offline.
 By then, you will most likely have forgotten!

+Linux wouldn't be Linux if it was easy!

+### Bonus 2017: If you want a test of 2017 Wifi-adapters, look here

+This article is getting old, if you are looking to buy a more up to date Wifi-adapter, here is a test: http://www.2kreviews.com/best-usb-wifi-adapter/

+That being said, the drivers may be different, maybe it will be managed by default, maybe not.
+You never know what you will get, that's part of the magic of Linux!